chsauget/Hackathon-for-Social-Good/README.md

         )
 ```

-This way we are also able to avoid some limitation of the API and when needed iterate over month, or axes easily.
+We were also able to avoid some limitations of the API and, when needed, easily iterate over months or axes .

 ### Converting files to Parquet

-The retrieved files from Copernicus are NetCDF and GRIB files, as their are multidimensionnal files and not directly supported by spark, we choose to convert them to parquet.
+The retrieved files from Copernicus are NetCDF and GRIB files, as their are multidimensionnal files and not directly supported by Apache Spark, we chose to convert them to parquet.

-To keep the maintenance effort and the code as atomic a possible we created a [dedicated parametrized notebook](notebooks/1-data-preparation/Convert%20NetCDF-GRIB%20to%20parquet.py).
-It will also allow us to parallize the conversion on multiple notebook execution using ThreadPool.
+To keep the maintenance effort and the code as atomic as possible, we created a [dedicated parametrized notebook](notebooks/1-data-preparation/Convert%20NetCDF-GRIB%20to%20parquet.py).
+It will allow us to parallize the conversion on multiple notebook executions using ThreadPool.
 Sadly the conversion will be moexecuted on the head node that's why we dedicated a specificaly [configurated cluster](clusters/bigdriver_cluster.json) to this task.

 The notebook should be configured with the following parameters :